 - Work with an emerging compute architecture based on sample hardware or an emulator, e.g. PIMs, ARM, Phi.

 This list is in no way intended to restrict your creativity.
 You can work on anything that you want subject to the restriction that it must explore some principle related to parallelism or scalability.
 Many of you have asked about whether or not a topic is suitable.
 The answer is yes.
-If you want approval, post privately to piazza or ask after class.
+If you want approval, post privately to piazza. r

 The project should be equivalent to 2 weeks worth of work or, approximately 20 hours of work.
 If you work in a group we expect the work to be more comprehensive and reflect a greater quantity of work when compared to a single student.

-By Friday April 28 @ 11:59:59pm, all project teams should submit a list of team members and a one paragraph summary of the activity to be undertaken to the Pre-proposal Assignment in Blackboard.
+By Friday April 27 @ 11:59:59pm, all project teams should submit a list of team members and a one paragraph summary of the activity to be undertaken to the Pre-proposal Assignment in Blackboard.
 Only one student in the team needs to submit.
-Professor Burns will provide brief feedback on this proposal by Monday May 1 @ 12:30 pm that indicates that the topic and thesis are acceptable.
-You may also submit on Monday May 1 and I will get you feedback by Tuesday May 2 @ 12:30 pm.
+Professor Burns will provide brief feedback on this proposal by Monday April 30 @ 12:00 pm that indicates that the topic and thesis are acceptable.

 What to turn in?